Job Viewing Returns to Pre-COVID-19 Rates, But Varies By Industry

 In other words, there are fewer opportunities and less interest from candidates, likely due to COVID-19 restrictions.
 “Arts and entertainment professionals may likely be some of the last workers able to return safely to their jobs,” said the AFL-CIO treasurer-secretary at a recent press conference.

-So if you’re an industry that’s been heavily restricted by COVID-19, it doesn’t necessarily mean you’ll struggle to find candidates.
+So if you’re recruiting for a job industry that’s been heavily restricted by COVID-19, it doesn’t necessarily mean you’ll struggle to find candidates.
 It could actually be easier to find talent if you’re one of the few companies hiring in your industry.

 What to consider when you’re getting more candidates